-City council member MaryClaire Chandler is the chair of a 501(c)(6) trade association, and the association pays for her travel to attend its meetings.
-Because MaryClaire is deemed to be providing equal or greater consideration for the travel payment by virtue of serving on the board, this payment may be reported as income.
-Payments for MaryClaire to attend other events for which she is not providing services are likely considered gifts.
-Note that the same payment from a as well as his meals and lodging during the trip.
-The trip's agenda shows that the trip's purpose is to promote job creation and economic activity in China and in Silicon Valley, so the trip is reasonably related to a governmental purpose.
-Thus, Mayor Kim must report the gift of travel.
+City council member MaryClaire Chandler is the chair of a 501(c)(6) trade association, and the association pays for MaryClaire's travel to attend its meetings.
+Because

+MaryClaire is deemed to be providing equal or greater consideration for the travel payment by virtue of serving on the board, this payment may be reported as income.
+Payments for MaryClaire to attend other events for which they are not providing services are likely considered gifts.

-501(c)(3) would NOT be reportable.
+Note that the same payment from a 501(c)(3) would NOT be reportable.

 Mayor Kim travels to China on a trip organized by China Silicon Valley Business Development, a California nonprofit, 501(c)(6) organization.
-The Chengdu Municipal People's Government pays for Mayor Kim's airfare and travel costs,
+The Chengdu Municipal People's